Forensic Psychology MSc

 How you'll learn

-On this full-time, campus-based version of the course, teaching and learning follows the traditional campus-based model of delivery, including face to face lectures and the expectation of full attendance during term-time.
+On the full-time, on-campus version of the course, teaching and learning follows the traditional campus-based model of delivery, including face-to-face lectures and the expectation of full attendance during term-time.

-Campus-based learning consists of ‘face-to-face’ teaching time and other campus-based activity that will normally take place two days per week over one year.
-This is usually up to six hours of classroom time a week, depending on the Semester you are in.
+On-campus learning consists of ‘face-to-face’ teaching time and other campus-based activity that will normally take place two days per week over one year.
+This is usually up to six hours of classroom time a week, depending on the semester you are in.
 In addition, you will have 10 hours of one-to-one supervision across the year, to support you with your empirical project and guide your studies.
 You will have access to recorded content, have directed reading and be required to engage in independent study.
-You will be studying for 60 credits per Semester.
+You will be studying for 60 credits per semester.

 Please note that each module credit requires 10 hours of study, thus a 20-credit module requires 200 hours of study.
 This includes campus-based teaching and independent study.
 Self-directed study includes completing the recommended reading that accompanies your lectures and working on coursework assignments.
 This is a full-time course that requires full engagement for success.
-We recommend anyone with significant commitments outside the university to consider studying the part-time equivalent.
+We recommend anyone with significant commitments outside the university considers studying the part-time online course.

 Assessment